Violet Aitken

+Violet Aitken (21 January 1886 – November 1987) was a British suffragette who was awarded a Hunger Strike Medal for valour.
+She edited The Suffragette.

+Life

-Violet Aitken (21 January 1886 – November 1987) was a British suffragette.
-She was born Marion Violet Aitken and raised in Bedfordshire, and she was the daughter of William Aitken, who became Canon of Norwich Cathedral.
+Marion Violet Aitken was born and raised in Bedfordshire, she was the daughter of William Aitken, who became Canon of Norwich Cathedral.
 She had a sister, Rose, who took up theosophy.

 She became a suffragette and editor of The Suffragette and was imprisoned and force-fed.
 Latterly, she lived in Hertfordshire, where she died in 1987, aged 101.